12 Reasons Why You’re Not Losing Weight While Breastfeeding

 • Have easy-to-eat fruits like bananas and clementines on the counter.

-• Boil a dozen eggs and keep them in the fridge for quick healthy snacks.
+• Boil a dozen eggs and keep them in the fridge for quick, healthy snacks.

 10. You Are Emotionally Eating (For Stress, Sadness, Or Comfort)

-During those glorious 2 hour naps, you should be sleeping or making yourself a healthy meal, but the stress of the day has you wanting to unwind with a pint of ice cream or bag of chips on the couch.
+During those glorious 2 hour naps, you should be sleeping or making yourself a healthy meal, but the stress of the day has you wanting to unwind with a pint of ice cream or a bag of chips on the couch.

 Honestly, I don’t blame you, mama.
 And you shouldn’t blame yourself either.

-And if you are 6 or 9 months postpartum and the lack of weight loss is really bothering you, maybe it is time to swap out those comfort foods for healthy meals, water, and rest.
+And if you are 6 or 9 months postpartum and the lack of weight loss is bothering you, maybe it is time to swap out those comfort foods for healthy meals, water, and rest.

 But, if you are in the early postpartum phase, try to cut yourself some slack.